-The Google ARCore development kit offers us the advantage regarding others that it will be compatible with over 100 million devices from all over the world without requiring a specific hardware.
+The Google Play Services for AR development kit offers us the advantage regarding others that it will be compatible with over 100 million devices from all over the world without requiring specific hardware.
 Furthermore, we expect this list to be quickly increased.

 How it works is based on the fact that our camera will take care of establishing anchorage points in a room to fix our position and orientation of our smartphone at all moments.
 Thus, we can place virtual objects with plenty of precision, such as on horizontal surfaces, being able to set their dimensions according to the height of the object or the ceiling.
 In turn, the room light sensor will help to make sure that the virtual objects adapt to the light conditions of the scenario.